femrek/intellij-pubdev-package-versions/README.md

 # PubDev Version Completion Plugin for IntelliJ

-Provides intelligent code completion for Dart and Flutter `pubspec.yaml` files by suggesting the latest available versions of packages directly from [pub.dev](https://pub.dev).
+Provides code completion for Dart and Flutter `pubspec.yaml` files by suggesting the latest available versions of packages directly from [pub.dev](https://pub.dev).
+Also, list all versions of the Dart package or Flutter plugin.

 ---